askap-craco/craco-python/mpitests/README.md

 ```

 Which proves that we successfully finish the execution there.
 Given that we use a 100 Gbps NiC to do the test and we have two data streams there, each stream has about 50 Gbps available network bandwidth, which is exactly what we see here.

+Please be aware that
+1. Comparing with previous demos, `--nrx` and `--nlink` are setup in a different way here. `--nrx` is 1 but we actually have two receivers running on the same process, `--nlink` is 2 and we have two transmitters running on seperate processes;

+## Similar to the previous demo, but with multiple nodes